Nickmyt/Nickmyt/README.md

 ### Hi there 👋, my name is Nikolaos
-I am a fifth year Informatics Student at the University of Piraeus, need to finish thesis.
+I am a sixth year Informatics Student at the University of Piraeus, my thesis is the bane of my existance.

 - 🔭 I’m currently working on my Thesis
 - 🌱 I’m currently working and figuring stuff out.